vasilakisfil/Introspected-REST/README.md

 existing Internet infrastructure and protocols to their needs, they designed a query language that solves their problems and use HTTP as a dumb pipe to do the hard work of communicating both queries and data.
-In terms of REST principles, GraphQL responses are both evolvable and self-descriptive, as GraphQL's introspection is very powerful allowing the clients to learn anything that is needed about the resources.
+In terms of REST principles, **GraphQL responses are both evolvable and self-descriptive**, as GraphQL's introspection is very powerful allowing the clients to learn anything that is needed about the resources.